cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: e19-4yp-Dynamic-Multi-Dimensional-Resource-Orchestration-in-Kubernetes
+repository-name: e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes
-title: Dynamic Multi Dimensional Resource Orchestration in Kubernetes
+title: AI Dirven Latency Constrained Resource Management In Kubernetes
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Dynamic Multi Dimensional Resource Orchestration in Kubernetes
+# Dynamic AI Dirven Latency Constrained Resource Management In Kubernetes

 #### Team